About the Modern Band Colloquium

 Purpose of the Modern Band Colloquium

 While traditional school ensembles are an important and ubiquitous staple in schools across North America, the purpose of this Colloquium is to consider additional music offerings that honor the needs of students from diverse populations and cultures through culturally responsive learning experiences authentic to the genres explored.
-In this challenging time of online teaching and learning necessitated by the COVID-19 pandemic, emerging pedagogies, technologies, and approaches to teaching and learning have come to the forefront.
+In this challenging time of online teaching and learning, emerging pedagogies, technologies, and approaches to teaching and learning have come to the forefront.
 The Modern Band Colloquium provides an opportunity for music educators and researchers to come together as a community to reflect on these practices and consider the opportunities and challenges of online teaching and learning.

 Request for Proposals: Have Now Closed

-The program committee invites proposals for peer review.
+Each year, the program committee invites proposals for peer review.
 Individual presentations, panels, or innovative practice workshops on any aspect of curricular innovation related to modern band, culturally responsive teaching, and online music teaching and learning will all be considered.
-Research and theoretical papers will be allotted 20 minutes for presentation followed by 10 minutes of discussion.
-Panel sessions will be 40 minutes followed by 20 minutes for discussion.
+Research and theoretical papers are allotted 20 minutes for presentation followed by 10 minutes of discussion.
+Panel sessions are 40 minutes followed by 20 minutes for discussion.
 The program committee is firmly committed to promoting the scholarship of diverse voices.